-Universal design is about creating accessible spaces for all people, not only to those who wish to age-in-place but also families with special needs and families that are forward thinking.
+Universal design, also called age in place remodeling, is about creating accessible spaces for all people, not only to those who wish to age-in-place but also families with special needs and families that are forward thinking.

-When trying to implement a universal design into a home remodeling project, understanding the clients needs and restrictions is the number one priority.
+When trying to implement a universal design into a home remodeling project, understanding the client’s needs and restrictions is the number one priority.
 Families come in all shapes and sizes.
-Being able to identify key design features that will not only align well for families current living lifestyles but also align with future living lifestyles is what makes Universal Design so powerful.
+Being able to identify key design features that will not only align well for families their current living lifestyles but also align with their future living lifestyles is what makes universal design so powerful.

-Universal design can easily incorporated into remodeling projects; in the same way clients choose materials or products, they also customize their living space to fit their current and future needs.
-Universal design takes thoughtful planning and creative thinking to design spaces for access across entire life span.
-Elements of universal design are integrated into the overall design becoming virtually invisible.
+Universal design can be easily incorporated into remodeling projects.
+In the same way, clients can choose materials or products, they can also customize their living space to fit their current and future needs.
+It takes thoughtful planning and creative thinking to design spaces for access across an entire lifespan.
+Elements are integrated into the overall design becoming virtually invisible.

-- Equitable use —Design is useful and marketable to people with diverse abilities.
+- Equitable use — The design is useful and marketable to people with diverse abilities.

-- Flexibility in use —Design accommodates a wide range of individual preferences and abilities.
+- Flexibility in use — The design accommodates a wide range of individual preferences and abilities.

-- Simple and intuitive use —use of design is easy to understand regardless of the user’s experience, knowledge, language skills, or current concentration level.
+- Simple and intuitive use — The use of design is easy to understand, regardless of the user’s experience, knowledge, language skills or current concentration level.

-- Perceptible information —Design communicates necessary information effectively to the user, regardless of ambient conditions or the user’s sensory abilities.
+- Perceptible information — The design communicates necessary information effectively to the user, regardless of ambient conditions or the user’s sensory abilities.

-- Tolerance for error —design minimizes hazards and the adverse consequences of accidental or unintended actions.
+- Tolerance for error — The design minimizes hazards and the adverse consequences of accidental or unintended actions.

-- Low physical effort —design can be used efficiently and comfortably wand with a minimum of fatigue.
+- Low physical effort — The design can be used efficiently and comfortably, and with a minimal amount of fatigue.

-- Size and space for approach and use —appropriate size and space is provided for approach, reach, manipulation, and use regardless of the user’s body size, posture or mobility.
+- Size and space for approach and use — The appropriate size and space is provided for approach, reach, manipulation and use, regardless of the user’s body size, posture or mobility.